Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/python/ampli.md

 ### Load

 Initialize Ampli in your code.
-The `load()` method accepts configuration option arguments:
+The `load()` method requires a configuration options parameter:

 ```python
 from .ampli import *